ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 ### 3. Delay between requests
 Specify how long the adapter waits between making HTTP requests when performing remote queries.
 Useful when retrieving data from slow hosts or over slow connections to avoid overloading either one.
 Zero (default) means no delay.

 This delay is on a per-host basis.
-If remote queries are configured to fetch from multiple remote hosts each host will be queried in parallel.
+If remote queries are configured to fetch from multiple remote hosts, each host will be queried in parallel.

 The delay is a minimum value between initiating each request.
-I.e. if a query takes longer than this delay parameter to be read, the next will start instantly the read completes.
+I.e., if a query takes longer than this delay parameter to be read, the next will start instantly the read completes.

 ### 4. Accept invalid certificates
 Specify if self-signed/invalid SSL/TLS certificates are accepted or declined when doing HTTPS requests

 ### 5. Use insecure HTTP parser
 Specify to use an insecure HTTP parser that accepts invalid HTTP headers.
-This may allow interoperability with non-conformant HTTP implementations.
+This may allow interoperability with non-conformance HTTP implementations.
 Using the insecure parser should be avoided.

 ### 6. Table